JosherLo/Maze/README.md

 Maze maze = new Maze(n, m);
 ```

-Where it generates a CreateMaze object of dimensions n by m.
+Where it generates a Maze object of dimensions n by m.

 ```n``` by ```m``` is the same as ```x``` by ```y```.